MetaEvo/Neur-ELA/README.md

       |--...
 ```

+## Pre-trained Checkpoint

+We provide a pre-trained checkpoint at 20240423T094221.pkl, which you can use on your purpose.

 ## Zero-shot

 Once the NeurELA checkpoint saved, you can validate its zero-shot performance via running the commmand below.
 Note that you should provide `load_path` correctly